-This study will result in accurate and current labour market information giving Canada’s bio-economy companies a strategic advantage to compete nationally and globally so that in addition to getting to market faster:
+The study will give Canada’s bio-economy companies a strategic advantage to compete nationally—and globally so that in addition to getting to market faster:

 - Graduates you hire will leave school with the skills and knowledge to easily transition into a productive workforce.

 - Newcomers to Canada, with valuable skills, can quickly enter the workforce bringing their diverse perspectives to help access new markets and contribute to solutions.